-Administering asparaginase has always been problematic in adults since most general oncologists who treat adults are not familiar with its usage and toxicity.
-The toxicity profile of the drug is unique and not observed with any other chemotherapy agent.
-Furthermore, asparaginase is almost exclusively used in acute lymphoblastic leukemia (ALL) which is a very rare cancer in adults.
-Currently, the long acting pegylated form (pegasparaginase) is the only E. coli-derived asparaginase available in the US.
-The utilization of pediatric regimens is likely to lead to more adult patients receiving multiple doses of pegasparaginase.
-However, oncologists who treat adults may still be reluctant to use pegasparaginase or may unnecessarily discontinue its administration because of certain adverse effects.
+Administering asparaginase has always been problematic in adults because most general oncologists who treat adults are not familiar with its usage and toxicity.
+The toxicity profile of the drug is unique and is not observed with any other chemotherapy agent.
+Furthermore, asparaginase is almost exclusively used in acute lymphoblastic leukemia (ALL), which is a very rare cancer in adults.
+Currently, the long-acting pegylated form (pegasparaginase) is the only Escherichia coli–derived asparaginase available in the United States.
+The use of pediatric regimens is likely to lead to more adult patients receiving multiple doses of pegasparaginase.
+However, oncologists who treat adults may be reluctant to use pegasparaginase or may unnecessarily discontinue administering it because of certain adverse effects.
 As a result, the clinical benefit of multiple doses of pegasparaginase will be missed.
-Despite the fact that pegasparaginase is associated with unique toxicities, the majority are non-fatal, manageable and reversible.
-Here, we describe real life cases of adults with ALL who were treated with pediatric-inspired regimens incorporating pegasparaginase to illustrate the management of several pegasparaginase-associated adverse effects and guide if and how to continue the drug.
+Despite the fact that pegasparaginase is associated with unique toxicities, the majority are nonfatal, manageable, and reversible.
+Here, we describe real-life cases of adults with ALL who were treated with pediatric-inspired regimens that incorporated pegasparaginase to illustrate the management of several pegasparaginase-associated adverse effects and guide whether and how to continue the drug.